Skip to content

 result = await execute_tool(call)

-When the executor returns status: loop_detected, the graph's conditional edge routes to an escalation node — usually a supervisor agent or a HITL interrupt — rather than back to the tool-calling agent.
+When the executor returns status: loop_detected, I route the graph's conditional edge to an escalation node, usually a supervisor agent or a HITL interrupt.
+I do not send it back to the tool-calling agent.
 The model gets a clear, structured signal that it needs a different strategy.

 The fingerprint is computed from (tool_name, sorted args) after JSON normalization. max_results: 5 and max_results: 5 are the same fingerprint. query: "revenue Q3" and query: "revenue Q4" are different.
-Set max_repeats: 2 as a starting point — two identical calls may mean "transient failure, retrying".
-Three identical calls almost always means "stuck".
+I use max_repeats: 2 as a starting point.
+Two identical calls may mean "transient failure, retrying".
+In the systems I have inspected, three identical calls is often a sign that the agent is stuck.

 5. Status-based routing between tool calls

-Once you have typed error unions, you can route the graph based on status rather than on parsing the tool's content.
-This is the same principle as LangGraph conditional edges: routing logic lives in state, not in edge functions.
+Once I have typed error unions, I can route the graph based on status instead of parsing tool content.
+This follows the same principle as LangGraph conditional edges: routing logic lives in state, not in edge functions.

 After each tool result, a lightweight router node reads result.status and writes a routing signal to state.
-The conditional edge reads the signal.
-Your routing logic becomes: rate_limited → wait and retry; auth_error → escalate to HITL; empty → try alternate tool; ok → continue.
-Clean, testable, visible in state traces.
+The conditional edge reads that signal.
+The routing map becomes direct: rate_limited → wait and retry; auth_error → escalate to HITL; empty → try alternate tool; ok → continue.
+The behavior is clean, testable, and visible in state traces.

-The alternative — parsing tool content inside the edge function to infer what happened — is fragile.
-Tool output format varies with model versions and system prompts.
-A routing decision based on "does the output contain the word Error" will break when the output format changes.
-A routing decision based on status: Literal["ok", "rate_limited", "auth_error", "empty"] won't.
+Parsing tool content inside the edge function is more fragile.
+Tool output format can vary with model versions and system prompts.
+A routing decision based on "does the output contain the word Error" can break when the output format changes.
+A routing decision based on status: Literal["ok", "rate_limited", "auth_error", "empty"] is more stable.

-One concrete consequence: you can write unit tests for routing logic without mocking the LLM.
-Create a SearchResult(status="rate_limited", retry_after_s=30), pass it through the router, assert the next node is "wait_and_retry".
-That test is fast, deterministic, and covers the failure mode you care about.
+One concrete consequence: I can write unit tests for routing logic without mocking the LLM.
+I can create a SearchResult(status="rate_limited", retry_after_s=30), pass it through the router, and assert the next node is "wait_and_retry".
+That test is fast, deterministic, and covers the failure mode I care about.

 6. Tool choice and prompt hygiene

-When you force tool choice, you're compensating for a prompt or schema that doesn't make it clear enough to the model when each tool should be used.
-The better fix is to clarify the tool descriptions and system prompt until tool_choice="auto" routes correctly on your actual query distribution.
-This is cheaper at inference time and more robust to query variation.
+When I force tool choice, I am often compensating for a prompt or schema that does not make tool selection clear enough for the model.
+I prefer to clarify the tool descriptions and system prompt until tool_choice="auto" routes correctly on the actual query distribution.
+This can reduce unnecessary control logic at inference time and makes behavior less dependent on one narrow query shape.

-The exception: for the last step of a structured output pipeline — where you want the model to always call a "finalize" tool and produce its output as a typed schema — forcing tool choice is correct.
-It's a structural constraint, not compensation for unclear descriptions.
+There is one exception.
+For the last step of a structured output pipeline, where I want the model to always call a "finalize" tool and produce its output as a typed schema, forcing tool choice is correct.
+It is a structural constraint, not compensation for unclear descriptions.

-Prompt hygiene for tool-heavy agents: keep the system prompt focused on the agent's role and scope, not on tool selection logic.
-If you find yourself writing "use the search tool when the user asks about documents" in the system prompt, that's a sign the tool description doesn't say it clearly enough.
-Fix the tool description.
+For tool-heavy agents, I keep the system prompt focused on the agent's role and scope.
+I avoid putting tool selection logic there.
+If I find myself writing "use the search tool when the user asks about documents" in the system prompt, I treat that as a sign the tool description does not say it clearly enough.
+I fix the tool description.

 The category frame